 Few countries can compete with Iraq in terms of reserves and production costs.
 With 150 billion barrels of proven oil reserves, the country ranks fifth in the world after Venezuela, Saudi Arabia, Canada and Iran, according to the BP Statistical Review of World Energy.
 It also ranks third lowest in terms of production costs at $10.50 per barrel, behind Kuwait ($8.50) and Saudi Arabia ($9.90), according to research and consulting firm Rystad Energy.

 From an investor’s perspective, these advantages must be weighed against some counterbalancing factors.
 Since the reopening of the oil sector in the post-Saddam era, several obstacles have emerged.
 These include relatively tough contractual arrangements, cumbersome bureaucracy and a slow approval process, as well as a tangled web of political, social, religious and security issues.

 The security situation worsened with the appearance of Daesh (also known as Islamic State), which remains active in the northern parts of the country.
-Security risks have increased the cost of doing business and strained the state budget, which must now finance an army offensive to eject Daesh from the Euphrates Valley and Mosul.
+Security risks have increased the cost of doing business and strained the state budget, which should you buy accutane online must now finance an army offensive to eject Daesh from the Euphrates Valley and Mosul.
 Falling oil prices have exacerbated the situation.

 The Iran effect

 Iraq cannot ignore the reemergence of Iran – another major oil producer at its doorstep.
 According to the International Energy Agency (IEA), these two countries will lead output growth among OPEC countries for the rest of the decade.

 While it remains to be seen how quickly Iran can increase production, two developments should be noted.
 Firstly, Iran has announced that it would offer potential investors contracts that are more competitive than those used by its neighbors.
 If it does, Iraq may come under pressure to revisit its own contract terms.